IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 # Overview of SCReAMv2 Algorithm {#scream-overview}

-SCReAMv2 still consists of three main parts: network congestion control, sender transmission control, and media rate control.
+SCReAMv2 consists of three main parts: network congestion control, sender transmission control, and media rate control.
 All of these parts reside at the sender side while the receiver is assumpted to provide acknowledgements of received data units and indication of ECN-CE marking, either as an accumulated bytes counter,